xorpd/asm_prog_ex_yasm/README.md

 TODO:

-Finish up the exercises.
+Finish up the structure exercises.
-Make some sort of easier way to make and build the files.
-Make GDB cheat sheet.
-Make instructions on using Yasm.
+Make instructions on using/installing Yasm.

 COMMENTS!!!!!